 Whether using a 5% cash back card or a Hilton Surpass card, its possible to earn a free night by simply buying two gift cards!
-Similarly, given the fact that the Club Carlson card allows you to get two free nights for the price of one, that card will give you two free nights after buying just 4 gift cards.
-So, amazingly, if you can find a $50 hotel room, a category 1 Hilton property, or a category 1 Club Carlson property that you’d actually want to stay in, you could stay for less than $12 in fees per night simply by buying and liquidating 2 gift cards per day.
-The Club Carlson option is limited by the fact that you “only” get 50 Bonus Award Nights per year, so you couldn’t really live full time at a Club Carlson property this way, but maybe you could by mixing in cash stays as well.
+So, amazingly, if you can find a $50 hotel room, or a category 1 Hilton property that you’d actually want to stay in, you could stay for less than $12 in fees per night simply by buying and liquidating 2 gift cards per day.

-Using Arrival points, Hyatt points, or Starwood points you would have to buy and liquidate 5 or 6 cards for a one night stay.
+Using Club Carlson, Arrival points, Hyatt points, or Starwood points you would have to buy and liquidate 4-6 cards for a one night stay.
 That’s not terrible, but it is more than twice the effort of the best options shown above.

-With Marriott or IHG you would have to expend quite a bit more effort (8 or 10 gift cards, respectively) to get that bottom-tier hotel night.
+With Marriott or IHG you would have to expend quite a bit more effort (8 or 10 gift cards, respectively) and money to get that bottom-tier hotel night.